 The Mag850 driver takes up more than three liters of internal volume in the S 530’s big cabinet.
 The benefit of using this type of driver over a traditional dome tweeter is a dramatic reduction in moving mass, and it allows for greater driver control if executed well.
 The challenge is in integrating such a unique driver with traditional midrange and bass cones—which they’ve done in the S 530—to produce perfectly coherent sound across the entire audioband.

 T+A tackled this by crossing over the Mag850 line source to a line array of seven unusual-looking midrange drivers at 1.8kHz using second-order (12dB/octave) slopes.
-The bespoke T+A midrange driver is oval-shaped, measuring roughly 3.6″H × 2.4″W. It leverages what T+A calls CWT, or Cylinder Wave Technology, which creates planar-like dispersion that focuses sound forward toward the listening position and minimizes vertical dispersion.
-One major benefit is that each driver handles one-seventh the output (and associated excursion) of a loudspeaker with a single midrange cone, meaning distortion levels are minuscule by comparison.
-Consequently, the S 530 can play extraordinarily loudly without any meaningful distortion.
+The bespoke T+A midrange driver is oval-shaped, measuring roughly 3.6″H × 2.4″W. The array leverages what T+A calls CWT, or Cylinder Wave Technology, which creates planar-like dispersion that focuses sound forward toward the listening position and minimizes vertical dispersion.
+One major benefit is that each midrange driver handles one-seventh the output (and associated excursion) of a loudspeaker with a single midrange cone, meaning distortion levels are minuscule by comparison.
+Consequently, the S 530 can play extraordinarily loud without any meaningful distortion.
 However, in practice the speaker’s highly focused radiation pattern means that when you’re standing above the tweeter and midrange arrays, mid- and high-frequency levels drop precipitously, rendering the S 530s more or less unlistenable, even for casual listening.
 Potential buyers—and hi-fi showgoers for that matter—need to understand this going in, as the effect is dramatic.
 The S 530 is for the dedicated listener who sits in or very near the speakers’ sweet spot.
 By contrast, the smaller Solitaire S 430 model is intended for listeners who want a taste of magnetostatic flavor—it uses a 2″ version of the magnetostatic tweeter vertically flanked by a pair of 5.9″ midrange drivers—in a more traditional, non-line-source, non-line-array configuration.

 Finally, the three-way S 530 uses a pair of 8.7″ side-mounted woofers that are connected back-to-back using multiple steel rods to eliminate cabinet resonances.
 They’re crossed over to the midrange array at 180Hz through third-order (18dB/octave) slopes.
-Both the midrange and bass drivers are crafted from aluminum and feature a “StarStabilizer” imprint in the center.
+Both the midrange and bass drivers’ cones are crafted from aluminum and feature a “StarStabilizer” imprint in the center.
 T+A claims this strengthens the diaphragm and helps resist physical distortion at higher output.
 I should mention that each finished speaker pair from the Solitaire line is measured in the company’s full-size anechoic chamber to confirm that they’re operating to spec.
 For an in-depth look at the various drive units in the Solitaire models, check out our video profile.

 The bass-reflex design is ported downwards, allowing for much more consistent performance than the more common rear-ported approach, which interacts far more with room boundaries.
 Out back are three rocker switches for bass, midrange, and treble frequency adjustment to ±1.5dB.
 Crucially, the tone controls do not compromise signal integrity, as they function through resistors that operate in parallel with the signal path.
 I adjusted these controls to confirm that they operated as advertised, but left them in the default center position throughout my listening.
 Lastly, there are two pairs of binding posts at the back of each tower for those who prefer biwiring.